 Many girls from post-Soviet countries go to the United States with the aim of giving birth to a child there, because a baby born in the States automatically receives American citizenship.
 Moms think that a US passport is the best birthday present, but often it is a "disservice", and not a ticket to a bright future.
 Eritrea and the United States are the only two countries in the world that require all their citizens to file tax returns annually, regardless of where they live.
 And since 2010, when the Foreign Account Tax Compliance Act, or FATCA, came into force in the United States, all world banks have been obliged to keep records of the activities of their clients with American citizenship.
-Why people born in the USA suffer from this, the publication told T.
+Why people born in the USA suffer from this, the publication told Time.

 This year, the United States began to seriously enforce this law.
 Although the US Treasury Department temporarily relaxed rules last year, that regulation expired in January when the Treasury Department refused to extend the moratorium on penalizing banks that violate FATCA.

 Effective January 1, 2020, the United States has threatened to impose fines on foreign banks that do not release information about their US citizens to the IRS.
 Since then, these rules have created problems for thousands of people, who are threatened with closing their accounts or denied services by their banks.

 “The impact on people's lives was enormous,” says Mark Zell, an American lawyer in Israel. - People can't get mortgages.
 They cannot get bank loans for business.
 Moreover, many do not even know that they are Americans. "